wp-plugins/videostir-spokesperson/readme.txt

 Here is a short video that demonstrates how to use this plugin [youtube http://www.youtube.com/watch?v=byWDi50sFGM]

-We will be happy to support you and **even improve your clip if needed.** Just drop us a line at info@videostir.com and we will take it from there.
+We will be happy to support you and **even improve your clip if needed**.
+Just drop us a line at info@videostir.com and we will take it from there.

 Shy Frenkel